PARENT GUIDE: SUPPORTING YOUR CHILD THROUGH A CRISIS

 help for teens

 There’s a wonderful metaphor about parenting teens that refers to swimming.
 Teens are supposed to be gaining independence.
-They’ve left the shallow end of the pool and spend time in the deep end, but they’ll come to the side for help when they need it.
+They’ve left the shallow end of the pool and spend time in the deep end, but they’ll swim to the side for help when they need it.
 That’s where we are as parents of teens - waiting on the edge to provide encouragement, to redirect, to pull them out when they need a break.

 Click here for a list of common responses teens have to critical incidents and ways you can help them cope.